sds-smith/next_portfolio/src/blog/Hooking_into_Local_Storage.md

 }
 ```
 <p></p>
-<p>It's may not be a lot of code, but what we've done here is not only abstracting it for re-use (thus staying DRY), but also helping to provide a standardized developer experience.</p>
+<p>It may not be a lot of code, but what we've done here is not only abstracting it for re-use (thus staying DRY), but also helping to provide a standardized developer experience with a common hook pattern.</p>
 <p></p>
 <p>Try it out ***[here on codesandbox](https://codesandbox.io/p/sandbox/uselocalstorage-l6tzrl)***.
 When you first navigate to the example, you will see there is nothing set in local storage (the h4 at the bottom should display "Concept stored in localStorage: ".
-Make a selection.
+Make a selection to see the update in the UI.
 Now you can close the browser window, reopen it and see your selection has persisted from the last session.</p>
 <p></p>